 5. How Much Do Mini Pit Bulls Cost?

 Since Mini Pit Bulls do require specific breeding, they are more expensive than purebred Pit Bulls.
 You can expect to pay anywhere between $1500- $2500 for your Mini Pit Bull.
+Some mini pitbull even go for as high as $75,000.

 6. Are Mini Pit Bulls Aggressive?